agile-learning-institute/mentorHub-person-ui/README.md

 ### Run the Containers from GitHub Container Registry

-If you have docker installed, clone this repo, and then use the command below to launch the latest version published on our GitHub Container Registry.
+If you have installed the prerequisites download [this file](https://github.com/agile-learning-institute/institute-person-ui/blob/main/docker-compose.yaml), and then open a terminal window, and go to the directory where you downloaded the file, and use the command below to launch the latest version published on our GitHub Container Registry.
 (NOTE: Only tested on Intel/Mac)

 ```bash
 docker compose up --detach